This series examines racial and geographic circumstances surrounding the city of Cairo, Illinois.

 Illinois’ status as a Northern state did not prevent racial polarization from taking root.
 In fact, Cairo maintained much of the climate and character of the South–paternalistic and segregationist–despite a historically large African-American population.
 Racial intolerance and injustice were rampant throughout the 20th century.
 In 1909, the public lynching and brutal mutilation of William James, a young black man, for the alleged murder of a young white woman was committed by a mob of 10,000 Cairo citizens.
 Attempts to desegregate in the 1950’s were met with violence and intensified discriminatory policies.
 In 1963, a newly built public swimming pool was closed rather than integrate—the pool was filled with cement and never reopened.
 As in Newark and Detroit, 1967 was a breaking point, prompted by the killing of Robert L. Hunt Jr., a 19-year-old who died while in police custody.
 Officers claim Hunt committed suicide, though evidence indicates he was murdered.
 Between 1969 and 1972, shooting and arson were almost daily occurrences in Cairo.

 Literary and historical materials were my means of understanding Cairo’s tumultuous past and a departure point for documentation.
 A 1973 U.S. Commission on Civil Rights report and Harold Fisk’s 1944 geographic renderings of the Mississippi River valley brought to light the city’s brutal racial hatred and the unpredictable force of the Mississippi River.
-The Adventures of Huckleberry Finn, with its own contentious baggage, encouraged mischievousness investigation.
+Colson Whitehead’s The Underground Railroad and Mark Twain’s The Adventures of Huckleberry Finn–one contentious, the other subversive–supported my investigations.